Justin Howard

 Justin Aronel Howard (born August 22, 1981) is an American former professional basketball player.
-Howard is a 6'11" center and is from Orlando, Florida.

 College career

 Howard played for Mercer University in Macon, Georgia, from 1999 to 2003.
 He was one of the team captains in his final season, in which the Mercer Bears were crowned Atlantic Sun Conference champions, as well as all-academic for three out of four years.
 Now he is 6'11" and 255 lbs but when he entered Mercer in 1999 he was 6'9" and 335lbs..

 Professional career

 After completing his college career in 2003, he played his first year as a professional in Mexico for the Zorros de Morelia from the Liga Nacional de Baloncesto Profesional, averaging 21.7 points and 10.8 rebounds per game while shooting 58% from the field.
 He finished the season as the league leader in rebounding.

 In 2004, he played in the Liga Sudamericana in Chile, averaging 22.1 points, 10.7 rebounds, 2.3 steals per game, and 56% field goal percentage.
 His team was the first team from Chile to win the group stage and qualify for the knockout round of the South American Basketball Championship.
 He also played briefly in Argentina and China in 2004.

 In 2005, he returned to play in Mexico scoring 24.7 points, 11.8 rebounds, 64% field goal, and 2 assist per game, finishing the season second in league rebounding and third in scoring.
 All while leading Fuerza Regia de Monterrey to the conference finals in the process.

 He spent all of 2006 in 2 different leagues in Mexico, he played for Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA) scoring 34 points per game, and also the Halcones Rojos Veracruz in the Liga Nacional de Baloncesto Profesional.
 In 2007, he played in Argentina for defending champion Comodoro Rivadavia in the top Argentinian league as well as in the South American Championships.
 He also played briefly in Syria in 2007.

 In 2008, he played for Fuerza Guinda de Nogales in the CIBACOPA and finished second in league in rebounding and second in blocks.
 He averaged 22.7 points, 10.9 rebounds, 67% field goal percentage and 1.8 blocks per game.

 In the season of 2008–2009 he started his European career in the Pro A German 2nd Basketball Bundesliga with the team BG Karlsruhe.
 In that season he finished fourth in the league in rebounding and had averages of 14 points, 9 rebounds, 56% field goal percentage, and 1 block per game.